comalle/Testing/README.md

 Note 8: I just changed the email to my test user Dwight Eisenhower.
 So, this commit will now be in Dwight's name.
 However, it is currently unverified since the email doesn't match.
 However, the key is shared between accounts.

 Note 9: You have to add the ID to the key otherwise, it is unverified.
 This is however, trivially easy once known, and can be done in roughly less than a minute.
 Must add the ID before putting the key in your profile.
 But, when you do that, even previously unverified commits will become verified which seems a bit dangerous.

+Cannot add additional emails to your profile on Github.